ecmwf/ecflow/releng/imachination/k8s/README.md

 ## Known limitations

-- Within the cluster, the ecFlow server Service (`ecflow-server`, port 8888) accepts plain HTTP requests without authentication from any Pod, bypassing the reverse proxy.
-The host is not exposed to it.
 - The deployment is not meant for production: the credentials in `config.yaml` are test values, and the certificate of the reverse proxy is self-signed.